 In the example below my post title is “How to Successfully SEO Ecommerce Product Pages” but in the Google search results, it appears with my domain name appended at the end.

-Although this is not directly related with title optimization, once you create the title of a post, you can also optimize the URL.
+Although this is not directly related to title optimization, once you create the title of a post, you can also optimize the URL.

 For example, if your title is “10 Easy Steps to Setup a New WordPress Blog”, your URL can be “/setup-wordpress-blog”.